jdaw1/placemat/Documentation/document.md

 ### PageLabelOverride and PageLabelOverrideWith ###

 `PageLabelOverride` and `PageLabelOverrideWith` are used extremely rarely.
-Indeed, perhaps only for making documentation.
+So far, mostly only for making documentation, and for making the images used in the tasting-note threads of one serious vertical ([e.g.](http://www.theportforum.com/viewtopic.php?t=16425&p=140057#p140057)).

 PDFs allow page labels.
 In some PDF viewers the page labels appear beneath the thumbnails in the sidebar.